spryker/spryker-docs/docs/dg/dev/upgrade-and-migrate/upgrade-to-php-82.md

 ---
-title: Upgrade to PHP 8.1
+title: Upgrade to PHP 8.2
-description: End of November 2022, Spryker will release a new version of its Demo Shops requiring PHP 8.1 as the minimum version.
+description: End of September 2024, Spryker will release a new version of its Demo Shops requiring PHP 8.2 as the minimum version.
-last_updated: November 22, 2022
+last_updated: September 22, 2024
 template: concept-topic-template
 redirect_from:
 - /docs/scos/user/intro-to-spryker/whats-new/php8-as-a-minimum-version-for-all-spryker-projects.html

 ---

-{% info_block warningBox "Warning" %}

-As of September 2024, we no longer provide support for PHP 8.1 modules.
-To ensure continued compatibility, security, and access to new features, it is highly recommended to [Upgrade to PHP 8.2](/docs/dg/dev/upgrade-and-migrate/upgrade-to-php-82.html).

-{% endinfo_block %}

-PHP 8.1 is the minimum supported version for Demo Shops.
+PHP 8.2 is the minimum supported version for Demo Shops.

-To upgrade PHP to 8.1, follow the steps:
+To upgrade PHP to 8.2, follow the steps:

 1. Update your modules manually in `composer.json`.
 Use the major lock `^` or the minor lock `~` if you have changes on the project level for respective module constraints.